botblock/discord-botlist-best-practices/README.md

 Your bot list:

-1. Must have a respectable TLD.
+1. Must use a custom domain name with a respectable, paid TLD.
-   - Free TLDs such as `.tk` or `.ga` are probibited
 2. Must not be a `[xyz].glitch.me` domain.
    - Glitch is acceptable if:
       - Uptime is immaculate